daguenther/Z2A/Resources/School Server Software.md

 ## Ubuntu's Juju (C1, I2, U2)

 Juju is software designed to easily deploy other software.
 It is available for Windows, Mac, and Ubuntu, and provides a near one click install method for complex server software (like wordpress, Drupal, Xwiki) It can be configured either through a GUI or the commandline.
 Unlike Bitnami, software created using Juju can be told to use the same database.
+However, Bitnami has a greater selection of preconfigured software then Juju.
+Juju however does have the option to implement software not available on the market (with more work); Bitnami does not.
 It is more useful for setting up applications that need to communicate with each other.
-It integrates well with other ubuntu projects, and is a natural choice for a school pursuing Ubuntu as their only operating system.
+It integrates well with other Ubuntu projects, and is a natural choice for a school pursuing Ubuntu as their only operating system.

 * [Homepage](https://jujucharms.com/)
 * [Documentation](https://jujucharms.com/docs/)